mjoynes-wombat-web/resume/readme.md

 207.619.1880 (cell)\
 509.280.6173 (home)

-I have been a graphic designer for a decade and have a love for creating stunning visuals that make it easy for people to get the information they are searching for.
+I have been a graphic designer for a decade.
+I have a love for stunning visuals that make it easy to find information.
 The technical portions of my work have always been an attraction to me.
 For this reason I chose to pursue a career in web design and development.
 It turns out that it's a perfect fit that excites and intrigues me.

 # My Skills